 During each week, fellows spend time in the neuromuscular clinic (three half days) and the EMG laboratory (five half days).
-Fellows complete neuromuscular inpatient consults on a variety of acute conditions.
-Fellows will also rotate through the multi-disciplinary clinics in MDA, CMT and ALS.
-There is muscle & nerve pathology conference held several times per month to allow for exposure to interpretation of muscle and nerve slides.
+Fellows will also complete neuromuscular inpatient consults on a variety of acute conditions.
+Fellows will rotate through the multi-disciplinary clinics in MDA, CMT and ALS.
+A muscle & nerve pathology conference held several times per month provides exposure to interpretation of muscle and nerve pathology.

 Electrodiagnostics and Procedures